 To specify an offset from the end of a PCP archive, prefix the duration with a minus sign.
 In this case, the first sample time precedes the end of archived data by the given duration.
-For example, the following entry retrieves the first sample exactly one hour preceding the last sample in a PCP archive.
+For example retrieves the first sample exactly one hour preceding the last sample in a PCP archive.

+'''

 -S -1hour

+'''

-To specify the calendar date and time (local time in the reporting timezone) for the first sample, use the ctime syntax preceded by an "at" sign (@).
-For example, the following entry specifies the date and time to be used.
+To specify the calendar date and time (local time in the reporting time zone) for the first sample, use the ctime syntax preceded by an "at" sign (@).
+For example, specifies the date and time to be used.
+Note that this format corresponds to the output format of the date command for easy "cut and paste."
+However, be sure to enclose the string in quotes so it is preserved as a single argument for the PCP tool.

+'''

 -S '@ Mon Mar 4 13:07:47 1996'

+'''